CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 MAS.SetGrantFlow(MASConstants.MasGrantFlowPassword);
 ```

-#### Log in: client credential
+#### Log inL client credential

-Use the client credential method when user permission is not required to access data.
-For example, an app that requests access to an API.
-In the SDK, the app requests an access token by sending its credentials (client ID and client secret) to the CA Mobile API Gateway.
-If the app credentials are valid, the MAG authenticates by returning an access token to the app.
+**Scenario**: User accesses bank website home page.
+In this case, user permission is not required to access data.
+Everyone coming to the site can view the bank services without logging in.
+Under the covers, the mobile app requests access to API using client ID and client secret.
+If the app credentials are valid, the MAG returns an access token.

 ```
 // Set grant flow to client credentials